ddragoti/SitePoint-Mobile-Channel/Articles/Valdio Veliu/10 Plugins For Android Studio/article.md

 #Top 8 plug-ins for Android Studio

-Android Studio is the official Google IDE designed for native Android application development, based on JetBrainsí IntelliJ IDEA.
+Android Studio is the official Google IDE designed for native Android application development, based on JetBrains‚Äô IntelliJ IDEA.
 It was first announced at Google I/O 2013 as the successor to Eclipse and was welcomed by the Android community, albeit with some criticism as is normal in such cases.
 After a long beta phase, the final version was announced in December of last year.

 On its own Android Studio is a fully-featured development environment equipped with the complete tools needed to develop Android applications for all devices, from smart watches to automobiles.

-But there is always space  for improvement, and luckily Android Studio offers support for third party plug-ins,so today iím going to list some of the most useful ones for your developing needs.
+But there is always space  for improvement, and luckily Android Studio offers support for third party plug-ins,so today i‚Äôm going to list some of the most useful ones for your developing needs.

 ##1.
 H.A.X.M (Hardware Accelerated Execution Manager)